octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Smart Contract development : Buy ticket entrypoint
-> LIGO prerequisites in this part: you will learn how to use collections with this second entrypoint.
+> LIGO concepts used in this part: you will learn how to use collections with this second entrypoint.
 > It will also be the opportunity for you to use again functions and performs checks